plomino/PlominoDoc/docs/fields.rst

         - ``Multi-selection list``
         - ``Embedded view``
     :Purpose:
-          If *Embedded view* is selected, the view itself is displayed, with a check box on each row to allow the user to select a document.
+          If :guilabel:`Embedded view` is selected, the view itself is displayed, with a check box on each row to allow the user to select a document.
 Source view
     :Value:
           The targeted view